Qbizinc/qbiz-wiki/technology/airflow/sandbox-data-pipeline.md

 ## DAG
 - Update Pipeline to wait in the event of too many requests to the RapidAPI
-  - Sample response: {'message': 'Too many requests'}
+  - Sample response: `{'message': 'Too many requests'}`
+  - Has not been needed yet, but could still happen in the future
 - Snowflake table writing problem (i.e. BQ path problem)?

 ### DevOps